 Planning Ahead: Recommendations for Flu Vaccinations

 The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get vaccinated against the flu, unless your health care provider says you should not.
 There are several types of flu vaccinations available:

-- A standard trivalent flu shot, also manufactured using virus grown in eggs, protects against three strains of flu that researchers anticipate will be the most common that season; approved for people ages 6 months and older
+- A standard trivalent flu shot, also manufactured using virus grown in eggs, protects against three strains of flu and is approved for people ages 5 years and older.

 - A thimerosal-free vaccine